 Review by Simon Thomas

-Simon is a Shiny editor at large and blogs at Stuck in a Book.
+Simon is co-founder of Shiny, and an Editor at Large.
+He blogs at Stuck in a Book.

 BUY at Blackwell’s via our affiliate link (free UK P&P)